 Yet I do have material that I refer back to regularly and action, which is one step up from having it all in my head.

 As soon as you start putting your ideas in writing, your inner critic will start censoring them.

 Before you know it, you will be deleting and retyping (or rewriting if you are writing by hand).
 Thoughts like – this isn’t good enough – will creep in.

 Capturing your ideas is not the moment where you write your brilliant book or article.
 This is the part where the seed idea starts to take shape.

 Though it can be hard at first, you need to shut out your inner censor at this point.

-As I mentioned to my friend, 20 pages of average fiction writing is better than nothing.
-There will be rewriting and editing down the track to improve your work.
-You can’t improve on 20 pages of nothing.
+As I mentioned to my friend, one page of average fiction writing is better than nothing.
+There will be rewriting and editing down the track to improve your work but here’s the thing, you can’t improve on nothing!

 Don’t pigeon hole your ideas

 If you decide an idea is unsuitable for a particular project, don’t disregard it completely.
 Think about other markets where your idea could be used.